 One of my tasks as a supervisor is to turn my attention to my own process similarly to how you as a supervisee turn your attention to your process, as described in Eye 4.
-By focussing on my process, I gain insight into parallel process, the quality of supervisory relationship and my “relationship-by-proxy” with your client, which is how I imagine your client to be and how I imagine I might interact with them, were I in your place.
-My focus on my process can be help you identify aspects of your relationship with your client that would otherwise be unknown to you.
+Focussing on my process helps me gain insight into parallel process, the quality of supervisory relationship and my “relationship-by-proxy” with your client, which is how I imagine your client to be, how I imagine the therapeutic relationship to be, and how I imagine I might interact with them, were I in your place.
+My focus on my process can help us identify how our relationship mirrors your relationship with your client in ways that would otherwise be unknown to you.
 For example, I sometimes find myself attributing feelings to the client that resonate well with my supervisee: “As you talk about your client, I notice I’m feeling very sad, I wonder how he might feeling?”
 “Yes, that’s it, he does seem sad.
 He seems very sad”.
 In this example, you can subsequently explore sadness with your client and allow him to let you know how he is feeling.
+Alternatively, we might discover that the sadness is mine, belongs to something in my past and has nothing to do with the therapeutic relationship, in which case I am able recognise that I am bringing something into my view of the relationship which doesn’t fit.
 Remember: When using Eye 4 and Eye 6, you and I are not interpreting for the client, we are focussing on our own processes.

 Eye 7: Focus on Wider Context

-The wider context is the current and historical background of the client-therapist-supervisor relationship and is comprised of two important types of influence, which I call Stakeholders and Ghosts.
+The wider context is the current and historical background of the client-therapist-supervisor relationship and is comprised of two important types of influence, which can be called Stakeholders and Ghosts.

 Stakeholders are those elements of the wider context which currently influence the relationship.
 For example:

 - The organisation you work for (e.g. EAP work).